 Bob Burd's Carson Spur to Carson Pass traverse.

 The route is so straightforward it doesn't really deserve its own page.
 This description works equally well from either the Carson Pass or Woods Lake trailheads.

 Find your way to the slopes just northeast of Lake Winnemucca.
+It's best to go around (not through) the boulder field that sits between Winnemucca Lake and the southwest slope of Elephants Back.
 Pick a line up the loose volcanic rock until you reach the summit ridgeline.
 Proceed north to the highpoint.
 A small summit register can be found in a jar beneath a pile of rocks.
 Watch out for the steep east face of the mountain - especially if you're with kids.